Afraz33/Afraz33/README.md

 ---

 ### :woman_technologist: About Me :
-I am a Softwware Engineer from FAST, NUCES Islamabad.
+I currently pursuing Bachelors in Softwware Engineering from FAST, NUCES Islamabad.
 - :telescope: I’m pursuing web development, contributing to frontend and backend for building web applications.

 - :seedling: Exploring web technologies and frameworks.